“A bird sitting in a tree is never afraid of the branch breaking, because her trust is not on the branch, but on its own wings.” Denzel Washington.

 Oh, and I’ve been physically assaulted in public.
 Just the once, though.

-I won’t mention the myriad “microaggressions” that I regularly experience in China.
-The best way to deal with microaggressions is to be micro-offended, and to just let them go.
+My attitude is that the best way to deal with microaggressions is to be micro-offended, and to just let them go.
 We are all human, and we all unintentionally do and say things that may be slightly rude or offensive to others.
 If no harm is intended, most of the time we can just move on.

 We all have the power to choose a healthy and empowered relationship with the world and its people.
 No matter where we are or what we are experiencing.
 And we can often choose gratitude over grievance.
 Don’t let anybody take that power away from you.
 Not even for a good cause.